Goals and Contents

-The programme draws on three different but correlated teaching approaches.
-The first consists in theoretical courses pertaining to the methodological, technological and historical knowledge that will enable future architects to explore critically central themes of contemporary architectural culture.
-The second approach is embodied in the so called "horizontal design studios" and combines theoretical consideration with practical design work carried out on individual case studies.
-The third approach entails, each semester, the choice of a design studio which focuses on a specific project typology, whether architectural or urban.
+The program draws on two different but correlated teaching approaches.
+The first consists of theoretical courses pertaining to the methodological, technological and historical knowledge that will enable future architects to explore central themes of contemporary architectural culture critically.
+The second approach entails each semester, the choice of a design studio which focuses on a specific project typology, whether architectural or urban.
 In the years of the Master, students are asked to produce one theoretical paper on topics of their own choice with the approval of a teacher.

 Graduates are qualified to practice architecture as independent professionals or working with large architectural firms.
 Thanks to the acquired skills, which cover the whole project process and the different scales of intervention, graduates are prepared for the elaboration of projects ranging from the preliminary project to the working drawings.

 The main language of tuition is Italian.
 Instruction occurs mainly in Italian, but courses in English are also offered.
 Proof of English language proficiency is not required to enter the MSc program.

 This school offers programs in: